Jinya-CMS/plates/docs/docs/templates/data.md

 ```

 Keep in mind that shared data is assigned to a template when it's first created, meaning any conflicting data assigned
-that's afterwards to a specific template will overwrite the shared data.
+that's afterward to a specific template will overwrite the shared data.
 This is generally desired behavior.